 Not only is the museum a dwelling place of various trains, but it is also a place of rest and learning.
 The visitors to the museum can discover, touch and experience the vastness of railway history including a walkthrough of railway safety and technology.
 There is also a guided tour as well as workshops to take part in.

 The museum is located 20 minutes by foot from the west of Kyoto Station’s central gate.
 It is open every day (except Wednesdays and New Year’s) from 10am to 5:30 pm with general admission fees at:

 - 1,200 yen for 18 years old and above

 - 1,000 yen for University and High School students

 - 500 yen for Junior High and Elementary students

-- 200 yen for children 3 years old and below
+- 200 yen for children 3 years old or older

 To really make the most of your visit, make sure you check out the below 3 fun things to do to make your day of railway exploring even more fun and exciting!

 Operated by an attendant, the large diorama display measuring 30 and 10 meters in width and depth features model trains that are 1/80th of the scale of actual trains.
 Visitors to the museum can experience the railway system up close along the tracks as the diorama replicates the facilities and rail yards of the actual tracks.